ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 The Unified Forecast System (:term:`UFS`) is a community-based, coupled, comprehensive Earth modeling system.
 NOAA's operational model suite for numerical weather prediction (NWP) is quickly transitioning to the UFS from a number of different modeling systems.
 The UFS enables research, development, and contribution opportunities within the broader :term:`Weather Enterprise` (e.g., government, industry, and academia).
 For more information about the UFS, visit the `UFS Portal <https://ufscommunity.org/>`__.

 The UFS includes `multiple applications <https://ufscommunity.org/science/aboutapps/>`__ that span local to global domains and a range of predictive time scales.
 This documentation describes the UFS Medium-Range Weather (MRW) Application (App), which targets predictions of atmospheric behavior out to about two weeks.
-This MRW App release includes a prognostic atmospheric model, pre- and post-processing tools, and a community workflow.
+The MRW App includes a prognostic atmospheric model, pre- and post-processing tools, and a community workflow.
 These components are documented within this User's Guide and supported through a `community forum <https://forums.ufscommunity.org/>`__.
-Additionally, the MRW App has transitioned from a :term:`CIME`-based workflow to the `global workflow <https://github.com/NOAA-EMC/global-workflow/>`__.
-New and improved capabilities for the upcoming release include the option to run in coupled or uncoupled mode, the addition of a verification package (METplus) for both deterministic and ensemble simulations and support for four physics schemes and stochastic physics options.
-Future work will expand the capabilities of the application to include data assimilation (DA) and a forecast restart/cycling capability.
+Additionally, the MRW App has transitioned from a :term:`CIME`-based workflow to the `Global Workflow <https://github.com/NOAA-EMC/global-workflow/>`__.
+New and improved capabilities for the upcoming release include the option to run in coupled or uncoupled mode, the addition of a verification package (METplus) for both deterministic and ensemble simulations, and support for four physics schemes and stochastic physics options.
+Future work will expand the capabilities of the application to include data assimilation (:term:`DA`) and a forecast restart/cycling capability.

+..
+   COMMENT: GitHub Discussions aren't live yet for the MRW, but aren't we deprecating the forums soon?
+Could post in global-workflow Discussions? https://github.com/NOAA-EMC/global-workflow/discussions

 The MRW App is `available on GitHub <https://github.com/ufs-community/ufs-mrweather-app.git>`__ and is designed to be code that the community can run and improve.
 It is portable to a set of `commonly used platforms <https://github.com/ufs-community/ufs-mrweather-app/wiki/Supported-Platforms-and-Compilers-for-MRW-App>`__.
 A limited set of configurations of the release, such as specific model resolutions and physics options, are documented and supported.
 This documentation provides a :ref:`Quick Start Guide <quickstart>` and a detailed guide for running the MRW Application on supported platforms.
 It also provides an overview of the release components and details on how to customize or modify different portions of the workflow.